HotPocketHPE/mhguide/mhguide.md

 Hitzones are what makes monster parts hard or soft.
 Soft parts like Rathian's head have high hitzones, while hard parts like Rathian's back have low hitzones.
 The higher the hitzone, the more damage you deal!

 Like motion values, hitzones are notated as percentages without the % sign.
-You can also tell how high a hitzone is in-game by the amount of hitstop (2nd gen) or the size of the blood splatter (3rd and 4th gen).
+You can tell how high a hitzone is in-game by the amount of hitstop (2nd gen) or the size of the blood splatter (3rd and 4th gen).
 Gunners may have trouble seeing hitzones in-game, looking them up is recommended.

 For Blademaster, hitting particularly hard parts will cause you to bounce.
-Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it when you can.
+Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it.
 Higher Sharpness levels will make it harder to bounce.

-Some moves cannot bounce, but you will still get the double sharpness loss, and your damage will be low because of the bad hitzone.
+Some moves cannot bounce, but you will still get the double Sharpness loss, and your damage will be low because of the bad hitzone.
 Unless you are trying to break a specific part, you are better off hitting the good hitzones.

 ## Elemental Damage